nirfana/SQL-project/3.  Inventory Management/README.md

 3. **Restock Understocked Product** to meet demand.

-4. **Close Warehouse C / WEST & Redistribute The Inventory** to warehouse B / EAST since they are having similar product line category and if The 1985 Toyota Supra have been removed from warehouse B it could fit all the inventory from warehouse C. Another way is split the Inventory to Warehouse C and D since Warehouse D also having similar product line but larger (Trucks and Buses).
+4. **Close Warehouse c & Redistribute The Inventory** to warehouse b since they are having similar product line category and if The 1985 Toyota Supra have been removed from warehouse b it could fit all the inventory from warehouse c.
+Another way is split the Inventory to Warehouse b and d since Warehouse d also having similar product line but larger (Trucks and Buses).

 ## 🔗 Links